Home Improvement Mistakes You Don't Want to Make

 The old adage remains true: measure twice, cut once.
 Although we'd recommend measuring more than twice to really be safe, especially when it comes to cabinet installs.
 Make sure to check and recheck your cabinet measurements as well as how the appliances will fit in the layout.

 Again, not the most enjoyable step of a renovation, but essential for a lot of projects.
 Make sure that you and/or your contractor get the necessary permits before starting your home renovation.
-If you do work without a permit and something happens, your homeowner's insurance won't cover it.
-Also, if you're caught doing work without the proper permits, the city could issue a stop work order, potentially making you start all over again so inspectors can check your work.
+If you do work without a permit and something happens, your homeowner's insurance might not cover it.
+Also, if you're caught doing work without the proper permits, your local government could issue a stop work order, potentially making you start all over again so inspectors can check your work.